Mint vs. Quicken will be an important decision for you to get a handle on your money.

 They can both accurately categorize receipts, payments, transactions, and so on to assist users in seeing where their money is going each month.

-2. The two budget apps have online account integration so you can upload transactions from your bank accounts and credit cards.
+2. The two budget apps have online account integration with financial institutions, so you can upload transactions from your bank accounts and credit card accounts.

 Although both are good budgeting tools, they have many differences.